AdamPlett/adamplett.github.io/docs/boss-rush-jam.markdown

 permalink: /boss-rush-jam/
 ---
 Lumenimpetus was an entry for the 2024 Boss Rush Game Jam, that some friends and I made in Unity.
 The theme was exchange.
 Our take was a movement based first person hack and slash/shooter, where you exchanged abilities with each boss you defeated.
-I focused on level design, enviromental scripting, UI design/scripting.
+I focused on level design, enviromental scripting, Debugging, UI scripting/design, and sound.

 ## Breakable Objects
 I created a verastile breakable object script.
 Breakable objects can be destroyed by another object calling its breakObject function (i.e. a projectile).
 Objects can also be destroyed if they have supports but all of them have been destroyed.